 This indicator helps to measure the level of community activity and the extent to which local traditions are being kept alive and new ones created.
 The data from 2011 is based on information contributed by 28 of the parishes and towns within the National Park.
 In 2019 there has been a further survey of local events.
-The total number of local fairs, festivals and seasonal events has largely stayed the same within the last few years.
+The total number of local

 The majority of events fall into one of six main categories: local carnivals or festivals, arts-related events, village or church fetes, agricultural and horticultural shows and events reflecting rural traditions.